anzah1/git-workflow-improvements/README.md

 - when resolving conflict by hand, note the `<<<`, `===` and `>>>` lines as those are added by Git (they are used to indicate both sides of the conflict)

+# Code review without Github, Gitlab etc. services

+- sending patches for review doesn't necessarily need intermediary like Github in between

+- most old fashioned way to share patches is mail them (it's still pretty common in Linux kernel mailing list)

+- bit easier way to do that is share you repository with a file share, SSH, web server or whatever seems most convenient

+- reviewer can add that location as remote and after start pulling changes

+- if reviewee also adds reviewers repository as remote, it's also possible to pull suggestions

+# Backups

+- Git already works bit like versioned backup systems do, making remote backups is actually pretty common part of Git workflow

+- keep in mind that Git can't get changes back that it doesn't know about

+- getting commits back is doable though (`git log -g`)

+- when about to do something stupid, you can tag the current commit (just make sure you don't push the tag), make new branch out of it or just copy the commit hash to somewhere safe

+- usually bit overkill, but if you must make local backup, you use git do `git clone` of you current repository in other directory